realstraw/realstraw.github.io/_drafts/new-post.markdown

 > future that is sure to work, you almost certainly ignoring the future that's
 > likely to happen." -- Leonard Bernstein

-I heard this quote from Seth Godin's _Leap First: Creating Work That Matters_.
+I heard this quote from Seth Godin's _Leap First: Creating Work That Matters_, and I cannot agree more.
+It is especially true in software engineering.

-He uses this quote in the context of creating art.
-This obviously applies to life in general.
-This is especially true in software engineering.

 I still vividly remembers the following figure that I first saw during my college days, in one of the engineering courses.
 It shows one of the pitfalls